 - Keywords are in the context of a single page and are indexed by eliminating words of 3 characters or less and truncating words longer than 16 characters.
 Words in “None of these” (exclusions) are only active if there is at least one inclusion in “Any of these” or “All of these.”
 Type the desired word and click on button “Perform Search”, to find the relevant newspaper page(s).

 - Click on a line in the “Search found” box.

-- Click on page image if you just want to view that single page.
-Otherwise, click “Download PDF” (Note that these pdf files are large and may take several minutes to download on your computer.
-Your browser will require a plug-in to view the downloaded files.), if you would like to look at that whole particular issue.
+- Click on a page image to view that single page.
+Note that these pdf files are large and may take several minutes to download on your computer.
+Your browser will require a plug-in to view the downloaded files.
 If you do not already have a PDF Viewer on your PC, you may have to download one (e.g. Adobe Acrobat, which is free.)

 - For some browsers and operating systems, the downloading of the PDF file is a two-stage process: (1) Do the initial download to your PC’s memory per suggestion #5 above; then (2) Click on the download icon which appears in the upper right-hand corner of the screen.
 This icon is a small grey box with a downward pointing arrow inside it (on a black field) and is in the upper right-hand-side of the screen, second from the right, in a group of 4 icons.
 If you do not do this 2-step process, then you will NOT see the highlighting of the desired word or phrase.

 - Once this file is downloaded to your PC (or Mac), you then have the option of “Open” (to browse the file), or “Save” to save the image to your own computer.

 - Zoom in to enlarge the text, to at least 200% with the “+” sign, to make viewing easier.